RunestoneInteractive/thinkcspy/_sources/ProblemSets/Initials.rst

         """ Given a person's name, returns the person's initials (uppercase) """
         # TODO your code here

 Your function will receive one argument, ``fullname``, a string representing someone's name, and should return a string with that name's capitalized initials.
-You may assume that the name will contain only letters (uppercase and/or lowercase) plus single spaces between words.
-This means you don’t have to worry about Conan O’Brien, T.S.
-Eliot, or Cee-Lo Green.

 Here are some examples of what your function should return for various ``fullname`` arguments: